Configure GPU-enabled nodes

 Configure node affinity and tolerations

 GPU nodes can have both CPU and GPU workloads running on them.
 If your CPU workloads are allowed to run on a GPU node, no further steps are needed.
-However, if you want to ensure GPU workloads are run exclusively on GPU nodes, your administrator must take additional steps to configure node affinity and tolerations.
-Doing so involves the following steps to taint the nodes and apply tolerations to applicable services so that they may be scheduled on a tainted node.
+However, to ensure that GPU workloads are run exclusively on GPU nodes, your administrator must take additional steps to configure node affinity and tolerations.
+Complete the following steps to taint the nodes and apply tolerations to applicable services so that they can be scheduled on a tainted node:

 1. To ensure GPU workloads are scheduled exclusively on GPU nodes, taint the GPU nodes.